Indian Healthcare on Social Media – Amazing possibilities, Inspiring Journey

 India has been embarking upon a journey of healthcare system transformation for the past few years.
 The government introduced important structural reforms in the last decade and has re-emphasized its vision of creating access to a minimum set of healthcare services for all.
 The private sector experienced unprecedented growth during this period.
 Apart from the medical advancement and human technology, a significant change was the internet.
 The internet because it was a never-thought-of-before change that took the industry by storm.
 Just like every other sector, the expectation to jump onto the social media bandwagon slowly built up.
 While some hospitals did not give into the expectation, a surprising number did give in and tried to make a difference in their online presence.
 It is thus imperative to understand how the internet and the Social media world have influenced the healthcare industry.
 The dawn of this decade saw the rise of Social Media.
 Often known as a huge community in itself, ‘Facebook’ had revolutionised social interactions.
 Twitter, LinkedIn, Google+ and various other social media platforms are a part of every activity happening around the world.
 It is a curious deal to understand how this huge network is helping businesses share information and attract potential customers.
 Hence the idea of this report is to analyze the presence of the Indian healthcare industry on various social media platforms and understand how different has this been for the industry.
 ‘People need to be able to visualize their health’- This trend was well experienced on platforms like Facebook and YouTube.
 There is enormous data on health in the form of infographics, animations and videos presented in a way that makes it easy for customers to understand.

-To get more insights on the influence of social media on healthcare industry we have thoroughly analysed a list of 40 hospitals.
+To get more insights on the influence of social media on healthcare industry, including skin & hair care clinics, we thoroughly analysed a list of 40 hospitals and clinics.
 Information related to health and medicine is available in abundance on the internet.
 So how’s it different from the hospitals sharing information on various social media platforms?
 What’s important with this information is the sense of faith.These hospitals have the finest doctors in India and hence every medical fact or advice is completely trust-able.
 Here’s a table to show their presence on the different platforms:

 You can check the list of 40 Hospitals.